nixworks/public/news/2012/12/17/README.md

 ##### Yarmouk Camp
 ### [Rebel forces take over the Yarmouk Palestinian refugee camp in Damascus, where at least 25 were killed by airstrikes the day before.
 Syrian troops and tanks, as well as a number of PFLP-GC fighters, gather outside the northern edge of the area. ](/news/2012/12/17/rebel-forces-take-over-the-yarmouk-palestinian-refugee-camp-in-damascus-where-at-least-25-were-killed-by-airstrikes-the-day-before-syrian.md)
-_Context: Syria, Damascus, Palestinian refugees, PFLP-GC, Yarmouk Camp_
+_Context: Damascus, Yarmouk Camp, PFLP-GC, Syria, Palestinian refugees_

 ##### Pakistan
 ### [A blast at a market in Pakistan's Khyber Agency kills 17 and injures 70 others. ](/news/2012/12/17/a-blast-at-a-market-in-pakistan-s-khyber-agency-kills-17-and-injures-70-others.md)